austinhawthorne/nile-readiness-test/README.md

     - Will test UDP connectivity to Guest Access servers on port 6081
 - Additional DNS Resolution Checks
     - Will test DNS resolution using Google DNS
+    - Will use any custom DNS servers provided during initial DNS tests
-    - Optional custom DNS resolution check
+    - Optional additional custom DNS resolution check

 This approach allows you to: